Vyral/base-template/_posts/2019-02-28-the-mindset-that-makes-someone-coachable.md

 ---
 layout: post
 title: The Mindset That Makes Someone Coachable
-date: 2019-02-28 22:09:12
+date: 2019-02-28 22:09:00
 tags:
 excerpt: >-
   To be coached, you need to be ready to accept and try new ideas and perspectives.
 Here’s why.
 enclosure:
 pullquote: >-
-  You must be open minded and allow new ways of doing things to come into your world.
+  You must be open-minded and allow new ways of doing things to come into your world.
 enclosure_type: video/mp4
 enclosure_time: